kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 ```
 <br>

-Because of the *UDF instruction* was called with the parameter `#0`, we can guess that this argument represents the index of the function in the IRQ vector table that will be called by the handler.
+Because of the *UDF instruction* was called with the parameter `#0`, we can guess that this argument represents the index of the function in the **IRQ vector table** that will be called by the handler.

-## Undefined Instruction Handling
+### Undefined instruction handling
 By using *IDA python*, we can extract all the addresses where there is a *UDF instruction* to see if the guess is true.

 ```python